lyellread/ctf-writeups/dcquals2019/redacted-puzzle-writeup/README.md

 ![Image](https://github.com/lyellread/ctf-writeups/blob/master/dcquals2019/redacted-puzzle-writeup/octagon_2.JPG)

-that is intresting.
+That is intresting.
 Going off a hunch, we decided to build sets of binary digits representing if the vertex of a frame was where one of the verticies of the overall 'octagon', using dots in the background:

 ![Image](https://github.com/lyellread/ctf-writeups/blob/master/dcquals2019/redacted-puzzle-writeup/dots.JPG)